 God doesn’t hate people who are suffering.
 He loves people.
 It’s God’s nature to love men, women, and children of all races, cultures, and social standings.
 He sent his son, Jesus Christ, into the world to seek and save the lost and redeem their suffering because he loved them.

 Why do people sometimes think God hates them?
 Does God love everyone?
 If God doesn’t hate people, how can all the suffering and hardship in the world be explained?
 Keep reading to learn the answers to these questions and others.

 When life is hard, many people wonder why God doesn’t do more to help them if he is truly powerful, good, and loving.

-What does it mean to live in a fallen world?
-Sometimes in life, when things get hard, many people have a thought like, “Life isn’t supposed to be this way.
+Sometimes, when things get hard, many people think, “Life isn’t supposed to be this way.
 I’m not supposed to get sick.
 She isn’t supposed to be laid off.
 He isn’t supposed to suffer like that.”
 Examples are plentiful.

 Living in a “fallen world” refers to the Bible’s teaching that sin has infected the world and many aspects of life aren’t what God intended them to be.

 God gave people free will.
-Many believe that without free will people would just be robots and never genuinely choose to love, obey, sacrifice, or willingly exhibit other virtues.
+Many believe that without free will, people would be robots and never genuinely choose to love, obey, sacrifice, or willingly exhibit other virtues.

 Suffering may be the direct result of a sin that a person committed or the consequence of a sin committed against them.

 Keep reading to learn about common reasons that people feel that God hates, Jesus’ response to this, and how to find comfort and assurance during dark times.